SinghArshdeep22/Mario-Labyrinth-Game/README.md

 ## Menu and User Interface:
 - The game includes an initial menu managed by the menu function, which allows the player to start a new game or exit the game.

+# Conclusion
+This maze game offers an immersive experience thanks to the integration of graphic and sound elements via the Allegro library.
+The implemented features make for an interesting adventure in which the player must navigate through the maze, collect all the coins and achieve victory.